 “You will be back in 3 months time” my dad said.
 “Ireland is a third world country.”

-Ireland had the lowest unemployment figures for a while in Europe, but when it fell back into recession in 2008, we suddenly became the country with the highest number in unemployed people.
+The Ireland of 2002 was not a third world country anymore, in fact it never was.
+In 2002, the country’s economy was booming and tenderly called the ‘Celtic Tiger.’
+For a while, it had the lowest unemployment in Europe, but when it fell into recession in 2008, we suddenly became the country with the highest number in unemployed people.

 From boom to bust.

 Either way, 3 months passed.
 Six months.
 A year.
 Three years.
 Six years.